vortique/smd-gui/README.md

 ## Features

-- **Single-track download**: Enter a Spotify track URL to fetch metadata and download a matching YouTube audio.
+- **Simple single-track download**: Enter a Spotify track URL to fetch metadata and download a matching YouTube audio.
+- **Playlist/Album/Artist download support**: Enter the Spotify URL of what you want to download, and download as many songs as you want by limiting download number.
 - **Bundled binaries**: Includes `yt-dlp` executables for each OS in `binaries/` to make running simpler.
 - **Audio conversion**: Uses `ffmpeg` (via `ffmpeg-static-electron`) to convert downloads to common audio formats.